llexical/airtable-algolia-indexer/README.md

 # airtable-algolia-indexer
+**DEPRECATED: We no longer use Algolia in our stack due to how expensive it was to run.**

 So we need to index all airtable records into algolia, this is what this does.

 ## Getting Started